cyscale/cyscale.com/src/markdown/blog/2022-08-09-types-of-encryption-for-in-motion-in-use-at-rest-data.md

   key in their possession cannot decrypt the data and, therefore, read its content.
 Encryption algorithms can be symmetric and asymmetric.
 When protecting data, you need to ensure you're taking in consideration all three
-  states: in-motion, in-use, and at-rest data."
+  states: in motion, in use, and at rest data."
 seoDescription: "Encryption is the process of altering data in order to hide its content and ensure confidentiality.
 Entities that do not have the decryption key in their possession cannot decrypt the data and, therefore, read its content.
 Encryption algorithms can be symmetric and asymmetric.
 When protecting data, you need to ensure you're taking in consideration all three
-  states: in-motion, in-use, and at-rest data."
+  states: in motion, in use, and at rest data."
 featuredpost: true
 featuredimage: /img/blog_17-cover-image.png
 tags: